AidenKitamura/Data-Structures-in-Golang/README.md

 # Data-Structures-in-Golang
 An exercise to implement classic data structures in golang.
 The code is written in a self-explaining manner.
+Due to the fact that generic hasn't been implemented in Golang yet, all the data structures implemented here are using integers as an example.
 ## Content
 1. Dynamic Array
 2. Doubly Linked List